nadeego/comparing-classifiers/README.md

 A high training score with a much lower recall score suggests our model is good at identifiying positive cases in the training data, but not able to generalize this ability.

-Given the baseline recall score of 0, these results are still promising, but more feature engineering and hyperparatmer tuning are needed to improve our results.
+Given the baseline recall score of 0, these results are still promising, but more feature engineering and hyperparameter tuning are needed to improve our results.

 ***Support Vector Machine : Recall***
 *   Training Score : .993